 With billions of additional resources committed in overseas development assistance, defence spending, civil society and think tank linkages as well as export and investment facilitation, the document promises to protect Canada’s national interests and pave a generational shift in Ottawa’s foreign policy.

-With the release of the Government of Canada’s finalized Indo-Pacific Strategy, the Institute for Peace & Diplomacy has turned to experts and stakeholders across the country to provide a cross-partisan and cross-industry assessment of its effectiveness at addressing core national priorities.
+Given the Strategy deems its ambitions a “whole-of-government” and “whole-of-society” effort, the Institute for Peace & Diplomacy has turned to experts and stakeholders across the country to provide a cross-partisan and cross-industry assessment of its effectiveness at addressing core national priorities.
 These include the strategy’s strengths and its weaknesses in addressing the future of Canada’s trade, key diplomatic relationships, and broader foreign policy principles.

 In this symposium, read insights from Canadian ex-diplomats, industry leaders, and policy academics on the future of the country’s engagement in Asia.

 The official release of the Government of Canada’s much anticipated Indo-Pacific Strategy, including the commitment of C$2.3 billion to be spent across a variety of economic, developmental, and security-related initiatives, marks a groundbreaking moment in the relationship between Canada and the fast-growing economies of the Association of Southeast Asian Nations (ASEAN).
 This strategy signifies that Canada is deeply committed to reaping the benefits of deeper relations with ASEAN, which is quickly emerging as a global hub for trade, exchange, and innovation.